-Reassemble the pinion and ring gear axle, matching the two reference points ( $\rightarrow - \blacktriangleleft$ ) punched on them and ensuring that the notch (12) on the frame slots into one of the bush housings.
-In the case of a new pinion and ring gear, 2 0.8 mm spacers (13), code 22672150/0 must be fitted between the ring gear bush and the frame.
+Reassemble the pinion and ring gear axle, matching the two reference points (\rightarrow - \triangleleft) punched on them and ensuring that the notch (12) on the frame slots into one of the bush housings.
+In the case of a new pinion and ring gear, 2 0.8 mm spacers (13), must be fitted between the ring gear bush and the frame.
+Put the whole assembly back together in the page <1 2 / 2 reverse order, bearing in mind that it is best to attach the ring gear before the pinion, and fully tighten the nut (4).